January 28, 2020 3:35 pm

 November 28, 2019 7:35 am

 This interview with Prof. Elke Krasny was conducted by Natalia Yeromenko during the symposium In the First Person: Memory in Kharkiv, Ukraine, in connection with her lecture on curatorial materialism and feminism.
-Krasny, curator, cultural theorist, urban researcher and professor at the Academy of Fine Arts in Vienna, framed her discussion of the materialist discourse through the term 'labour of love'.
-Terminologically new to the wider Ukrainian theoretical discourse, the phrase provides an entry point to ongoing issues, such as economic and employment precarity and its geographical localisation, as well as the potentialities for communitarian responses to such conditions.
+Krasny, curator, cultural theorist, urban researcher and professor at the Academy of Fine Arts Vienna, framed her discussion on the materialist discourse through the term 'labour of love'.
+The phrase provides an entry point to ongoing issues, such as economic and employment precarity and its geographical localisation, as well as the potentialities for communitarian responses to such conditions.

 November 25, 2019 2:42 pm